LOVE THE TRAILS? Help out and

 Trail Taster Video: Watch

-Description: The Hobo is located on the west side of Kirkton Glen and is fairly fast and flowy.
-It starts with a roll into the dark wooded "tunnel".
-Exit the tunnel across a burn and then start winding your way through the woods.
+Description: The Hobo is located on the west side of Kirkton Glen.
+It's fast, flowy and fun and starts with a roll into a dark "tunnel" through the spruce trees.

 Length: 400m